SwellRT/swellrt/README.md

 - if a jar is unable to be unzipped with wave:extractApi then delete the jar from your cache and try again.
     You may need to restart.
 If problem persists let the newsgroup know or create an issue on Jira.

-To config your server a default configuration is provided by reference.conf, this can be overwritten by application.conf with custom values.

-To enable federation the following must be run.

-To create a simple configuration run:
-    `./gradlew prosody-config`

-To override default values pass them to the ant script.
-For example, to override wave\_server\_domain run:
-`./gradlew prosody-config -Dwave_server_domain=example.com`
 Take a look at the reference.conf to learn about configuration and possible/default values.

 The server can be started (on Linux/MacOS) by running